ybogdanov/node-cloud/README.md

+# Deprecation Notice

+This project has been archived and will no longer receive maintenance or updates.

 # node-cloud
-Cloud computing with node.js and redis.
+Background workers with node.js and redis.
 It's the first draft - TODO.

 ## server.js